triclops200/CljMarkovChain/README.md

 # markovchain

-A Clojure library designed to ... well, that part is up to you.
+A clojure program which takes text files as arguments then creates random sentences based off of them

 ## Usage

-FIXME
+Requires [leiningen](http://leiningen.org/) in order to build

+lein run <textfile1> [<textfile2> ...]

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Bryan Hoyle

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.